keewillidevnet/cosmos-semiconductor-physics/WHITEPAPER.md

 Jensen Huang has articulated a vision of AI transforming every industry.
 NVIDIA has built Cosmos for robotics, cuLitho for lithography acceleration, and ChipNeMo for design productivity.

-**The next frontier is AI that doesn't just accelerate semiconductor manufacturing—but discovers the innovations that define the next generation of computing.**
+**The next frontier is AI that doesn't just accelerate semiconductor manufacturing but discovers the innovations that define the next generation of computing.**

 Cosmos for Semiconductor Physics would:
 - Fill a gap in NVIDIA's semiconductor AI portfolio